ianrossi/chef-user-access/README.md

 Usage
 -----
+The intended usage is such that all users, groups and sudoers can be defined in a role or in a cookbook as lists and sudo blocks calling the sudo LWRP do not need to be included in the wrapping recipe.
+You just need to include this recipe in a node's run listand set the attributes.
 #### user-access::default

-Set the above attributes on the node and then include `user-access` in your node's `run_list`.
+Set the attributes described above on the node and then include the `user-access` default recipe in your node's `run_list`.
+This way all users, groups and sudoers on the node are visible in the role.
 Here is an example role.

 ```json
 {